paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 5. Go to "NAND Backup & Restore"
 6. Backup SysNAND and EmuNAND to `sysNAND.bin` and `emuNAND.bin` respectively
 7. Press Select on the main menu to eject your SD card
-8. Put your SD card in your computer, then copy over `sysNAND.bin`, `emuNAND.bin`, and the `Nintendo 3DS` folder to a safe folder on your computer, you will need them later
+8. Put your SD card in your computer, then copy over `sysNAND.bin` and `emuNAND.bin` to a safe folder on your computer, you will need them later
 9. Delete `emuNAND.bin` from your SD card; do not delete `sysNAND.bin`
 3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you will not be able to toggle it in 2.1**
 2. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice